seejohnrun/web/README.md

 ## Different Caches

-There are multiple cache classes, and you can add your own.
-By default, `MemoryCache`, `RedisCache` and `MemcachedCache` are available.
-Redis caching is the default, but if you want to change it you can do something like:
+There are multiple cache classes, and you can add your own.  `RedisCache` caching is the default, but if you want to change it you can do something like:

 ``` ruby
 RealWeb.cache = RealWeb::MemcachedCache.new
 ```

+### Existing Cache Classes

+* `MemoryCache` - Caches to memory directly (does not support auto-expiry currently)
+* `RedisCache` - A cache backed by Redis
+* `MemcachedCache` - A cache backed by Memcached via Dalli

 ## TODO